monsieurbiz/SyliusOrderHistoryPlugin/docs/HOW-TO.md

 ## Add custom event in code

-It could be usefull to fired your own order timeline event.
-For example, you could notify when an order is sent to your ERP or when an email is sent to your customer.
+It could be useful to fire your own order timeline event.
+For example, you could notify when an order is sent to your ERP or when emails are sent to your customers.

 ```php
 <?php